sauliuz/boardjs/README.md

 ## How To

-To run the skelethon app clone this git repo, install the dependencies and start the app.
+To run the skelethon app clone this git repo.
+Install the dependencies from `package-lock.json` and start the app.

-    npm install
+    npm npm ci
     npm start

 To add new dashboards or edit the existing ones take a look at [/dashboards](/dashboards) and [/jobs](/jobs) directories within the project.